-There are many factors that go into finding the right Military Friendly College for Veterans, Active-duty Servicemembers, Reservists, Guardsmen, spouses and dependents of disabled or deceased Veterans in any of the five branches of the U.S. Armed Forces.
+There are many factors that go into finding the right Military Friendly College for Veterans, Active-duty service members, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans in any of the five branches of the U.S. Armed Forces.
 Many colleges and universities promote being a Military Friendly College despite offering little to no benefits beyond the government funded support programs such as the Post 9/11 GI Bill or MyCAA program.

-Below is a Military Friendly Colleges Guide with factors to consider for when selecting a Military Friendly or Inclusive College.
+Below is a Military Friendly Colleges Guide with factors to consider when selecting a Military Friendly or Inclusive College.

 Does your College have these Military Friendly Benefits?

 ACE (American Council on Education) – Institutions that participate in ACE are experienced at translating prior military learning experiences into college credit.
 ACE collaborates with the DoD to review military training and experiences in order to recommend appropriate college credit.
 Additionally, ACE will provide recommendations for formal courses and occupations based on an individual’s military training and experience.
 Gaining college credit for military experience can help save hundreds or thousands of dollars in tuition costs.

 DANTES External (Defense Activity for Non-Traditional Education Support) – DANTES provides education alternatives to service members who cannot attend classes or schools due to work schedules or duty locations that do not permit class attendance.
 High school, college, technical, or vocational courses are all available via methods such as textbooks, video, audio tapes, internet, email or TV.
 Courses can be taken from schools or colleges that are part of DANTES External.

 MyCAA (Military Spouse Career Advancement Accounts) Member – This program is for Military Spouses and provides up to $4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing a license, certification or Associates degree in a portable career field and occupation.